mk-pmb/ubborg-make-example-live-isos-pmb/README.md

 Usage
 -----

-Just invoke the relevant GitHub Actions workflows.
+Just invoke the relevant GitHub Actions workflow and then download the ISO file from [the automatic release][auto-release-page].